-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Maintenance, minor alteration or minor extension of an existing lawfully established structure and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment Note (1): If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 37 and 38 for network utility structures, Rule 39 and 40 for Port structures, and Rule 41 or Rule 42 for other structures depending on the coastal management area involved.
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Maintenance, minor alteration or minor extension of an existing lawfully established structure and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment.
+Note (1): If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 39 and 40 for network utility structures, Rule 41 and 42 for Port structures, and Rule 43 or Rule 44 for other structures depending on the coastal management area involved.
 Note (2): Iwi authorities that have requested to be informed of this activity will be advised by the Council.
-36 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) Minor extensions are incidental to maintenance or alteration activities and the structure, including length, width and height, does not increase beyond 5% of the original size: (b) for existing communications cables, electricity transmission or distribution lines the activity does not cause an increase in the design voltage above 33kV and the new or altered cables or lines are not lower in height above the foreshore or seabed: (b) materials used match the existing materials in form and appearance; (c) for structures identified in Schedule 6A and B [Historic heritage]; (i) there are no changes to the existing surface treatment of fabric, painting of any previously unpainted surface, or the rendering of any previously unrendered surface; (ii) there are no changes to the design, texture, or form of the fabric; and (iii) there is no abrasive or high-pressure cleaning method, such as sand or water blasting, used: (d) after reasonable mixing, any discharge does not give rise to: (i) any conspicuous cit or grease films, scums or foams, or floatable or suspended materials: (ii) any conspicuous change of colour or visual clarity: or (iii) any emission of objectionable odour; (e) the extent of disturbance of the foreshore and seabed is limited to the minimum required to undertake the activity and is restored to its previous state 48 hours following the completion of the activity complies with general standards in Section 8.6; (f) the activity complies with general standards in Section 8.6; (g) the activity coses not have an adverse effect on significant indigenous biodiversity; including those identified in Schedule 4 [Significant indigenous biodiversity]; (h) the activity does not have as aginfilicant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; and
+38 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) Minor extensions are incidental to maintenance or alteration activities and the structure, including length, width and height, does not increase beyond 5% of the original size; (b) for existing communications cables, electricity transmission or distribution lines the activity does not cause an increase in the design voltage above 33kV and the new or altered cables or lines are not lower in height above the foreshore or seabed; (c) materials used match the existing materials in form and appearance; (d) for structures identified in Schedule 6A and B [Historic heritage]: (i) there are no changes to the existing surface treatment of fabric, painting of any previously unpainted surface, or the rendering of any previously un-rendered surface; (ii) there are no changes to the design, texture, or form of the fabric; and (iii) there is no abrasive or high-pressure cleaning method, such as sand or water blasting, used; (e) after reasonable mixing, any discharge does not give rise to: (i) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; (ii) any conspicuous change of colour or visual clarity; or (iii) any emission of objectionable odour; (f) the extent of disturbance of the foreshore and seabed is limited to the minimum required to undertake the activity and is restored to its previous state 48 hours following the completion of the activity; (g) the activity complies with general standards in Section 8.6; (h) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity];